 Biodiversity, the world's natural capital (animals, plants, their habitats and genes), and ecosystem services contribute directly to human well-being.
 They provide us with air, water and food.
 Biodiversity is also at the centre of many economic activities, including those related to agriculture, forestry, fishery and tourism.
-Despite the fundamental role biodiversity plays in our lives, it is however constantly being degraded, thus disappearing faster than ever.
-Its loss – mainly due to human activities – has become the most critical global environment threat together with climate change.
-Hence, an urgent need to preserve it and ensure it remains central in our efforts is substantial to achieve the 2030 Agenda for Sustainable Development.
+Despite the fundamental role biodiversity plays in our lives, it is constantly being degraded, thus disappearing faster than ever.
+Its loss – mainly due to human activities – has become the most critical global environmental threat together with climate change.
+Hence, an urgent need to preserve it and ensure it remains at the centre of our efforts is essential to reaching rhe 2030 Agenda for Sustainable Development goals.

 Lebanon has a very rich biodiversity and a large variety of habitats and species.
-It has also developed a national biodiversity strategy, a key instrument to preserve it.
+It has also developed a national biodiversity strategy, a key instrument in preserving this biodiversity.
 Like elsewhere, its biodiversity is however under great pressure.
-Threats, affecting each of us, include mass and unregulated urbanisation; air, land and water pollution; illegal hunting practices and climate change – which explain that Lebanon is now considered a "hotspot" for biodiversity in the Mediterranean Basin.
+Threats, affecting each of us, include mass and unregulated urbanisation; air, land and water pollution; illegal hunting practices, and climate change.
+All of this explains why Lebanon is now considered a "hotspot" for biodiversity in the Mediterranean Basin.

 One manifestation of these threats is the felling of forests.
 Like many other countries, deforestation and land degradation have been observed in Lebanon.
-Equivalent to 136,900 ha (13.3% of Lebanon's total surface), Lebanon's forests have been severely affected by high risks of degradation as a result notably of outdated forestry laws, uncontrolled quarries and landfills and frequent fires.
-This loss matters as without trees and plants, there would be no oxygen, and without bees to pollinate there would be no fruit or nuts.
+Stretching over 136,900 ha (13.3% of Lebanon's total surface), Lebanon's forests have been severely affected by high risks of degradation, mostly as a result of outdated forestry laws, uncontrolled quarries and landfills and frequent fires.
+This loss is critical as without trees and plants, there would be no oxygen, and without bees to pollinate there would be no fruit or nuts.

-This is why the European Union and its Member States, Italy and France in particular, have been committed to supporting forestry actions in Lebanon for a long time.
+This is why the European Union and its Member States, Italy and France in particular, have been long been committed to supporting forestry actions in Lebanon.
 Most of their efforts have been focusing on building capacity towards the management of natural reserves, strengthening the environmental role played by forests, as well as better integrating forests into local economies.
-This is the case not only because it is the "right" environmental and "ethical" thing to do, but also because it is in everyone's "self-interest" – citizens, environmentalists, farmers, beekeepers, hikers, and of course all the generations to come.
+This is not only because it is the 'right' and 'ethical' thing to do, but also because it is in everyone's 'self-interest' – citizens, environmentalists, farmers, beekeepers, hikers, and of course all the generations to come.

 According to Lebanon's 2016 National Biodiversity Strategy and Action Plan, there are currently 9,119 known species, including both fauna (4,486 species) and flora (4,633 species).